Probing the quantum motion of a macroscopic mechanical oscillator with a radio-frequency superconducting qubit: Spectrum analyzer theory

-In other words, the mechanical occupancy is modified by a factor $1/(1 \pm C)$ due to dynamical backaction, where we have introduced the cooperativity $C = \kappa/\kappa_m$ in line with conventions commonly used in the optomechanics community.
-The last additive term in the occupation \(\kappa / \kappa_m' = C/(1+C)\) appearing when the qubit is prepared in state $\ket{e}$ corresponds to the additional fluctuations resulting from quantum backaction.
+Here \(\delta_{e,i}=1\) if \(i=e\) (zero otherwise).
+In other words, dynamical back‐action modifies both the damping rate and the apparent thermal occupation by factors \(1\pm C\), where \(C=\kappa/\kappa_m\) is the cooperativity, in line with conventions commonly used in optomechanics.
+The last additive term in the occupation \(\kappa / \kappa_m' = C/(1-C)\) appearing when the qubit is prepared in state $\ket{e}$ corresponds to the additional fluctuations resulting from quantum backaction.
 In our experiment where the cooperativity is on the order of 10 \%, we can safely neglect this contribution in the area of the spectrum $S_{mm}^e(\omega)$.